project-alice-assistant/docs/docs/skill-development/widgets.md

 Let's break down this structure!

 ### css/common.css
-This contains any css that is common between the widgets your skill proposes
+This contains any css that is common between the widgets your skill proposes.
+If there's no common css rule, please add this to the file:

+`/* empty */

 ### css/HelloWorldWidget.css
 This is your widget dedicated css file!
 The default content should be as follow: